leunga1000/cprsearchpoc/README.md

 We've used a SQLite db to implement the POC.
 Obviously a server would be more appropriate further down the road.

-## other things to explore with more time
+## Other things to explore with more time
 - lemmatize (botswana's)
 - Use FastAPI
 - store documents as vectors